rajeshreddy-T/Ecomm-with-plain-php/README.md

     project2Database.sql
     ```

-3. Change the database credentials
+3. Change the database credentials  in config.php file

+4. start writing your code on login.php and register.php files to beautify the UI